astronomer/docs/astro/resource-reference-aws.md

 | `us-west-1`      | US West (N. California)   | ✔️                            |                |
 | `us-west-2`      | US West (Oregon)          | ✔️                            | ✔️              |

 Modifying the region of an existing cluster on Astro is not supported.
-If you're interested in an AWS region that is not on this list, reach out to [Astronomer support](https://cloud.astronomer.io/support).
+If you're interested in an AWS region that isn't listed, contact [Astronomer support](https://cloud.astronomer.io/support).

 ### RDS instance type